Homework 6

 -

 Create a class representing a Grade, which has instance variables that are doubles to store the classwork grade, the homework grade, and a test grade.
 Give this class a method computeFinalGrade that first prints each of the instance vars, with labels, then averages the three parts of the grade and prints the result.
-This class can be above or below the Main class, but not inside it.

 -